 Your EFC Number Demonstrates Exceptional Financial Need – Zero EFC is the Best Number

-How Do You Interpret Your 2015 EFC Score?
+How Do You Interpret Your 2015 EFC Score with Financial Aid?

 Secondly, if your income is $49,999 or less you qualify for the “simplified needs test” which means both the parent’s and student’s assets are not counted in the EFC calculation.

 Colleges use your EFC number to determine your financial aid need compared to other applicants that will be attending their school.